Macros | |

 Define to determine if code is being built using Intel compiler.

-If this define exists, then you are creating code with the Intel compiler
+If this define exists, then the code is being compiled with the Intel compiler

 #define BURGER_IOS |